 - The term length of domain name registration – on average, registering a domain name for one year costs $2-$20.
 Renewing a domain costs around $4 more than registration.
 If possible, when registering your domain, try to register for 2-3 years instead of one year to save on renewal costs.

-- Add ons – along with domain registration, subscribers can opt for add ons such as domain privacy and web hosting.
+- Add ons – along with domain name registration, subscribers can opt for add ons such as domain privacy and web hosting.
 This comes at an additional cost.

 - Buying a domain name that is already owned – It is possible to buy a domain that is currently owned by someone else in a bidding process, but this usually costs more than registering a new domain.